davetang/reproducible_bioinformatics/README.md

 ## Setup

 If you are using Windows or macOS please install Docker Desktop from https://docs.docker.com/install/#supported-platforms.
+Docker Desktop for Windows requires Microsoft Windows 10 Professional or Enterprise 64-bit; for previous versions get Docker Toolbox.
+You can download Docker Desktop for Windows on [dockerhub](https://hub.docker.com/editions/community/docker-ce-desktop-windows/).

 If you are using Linux please install Docker Engine - Community for your distro: